kubk/mobx-form-lite/docs/example-nested-dynamic-form.md

 ## Task

-We'll create a form that allows adding and removing fields dynamically:
+We'll create a form that allows adding and removing fields dynamically.
+Fully runnable demo is available at the end of the article.

 ![Nested dynamic form example](img/nested-dynamic-form/1.png)